vmware/vic-ui/tests/README.md

 ## Background

-VIC UI is a Flex and HTML5 Client Plugin for vSphere.
+VIC UI is a HTML5 Client Plugin for vSphere.
 It is written in Angular on the client side and a Java service to interface with the vSphere web API.
 The current functionality includes the following: